qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/carto.md

 #### carto.cfg

 Create a new file in your config folder called `carto.cfg`.
 Copy and paste the contents of [this](./carto.cfg) into the new file.
+Save and close.

+Open `printer.cfg` and at the top under the last include, write `[include carto.cfg]`.
+Save and restart.

 This file is where we are storing all the changes to printer.cfg that Carto needs to work.
 You need to modify a few values in this file to get your carto to work for your setup.